 “ The depth and breadth of legal and technical expertise at MoFo allows me to assemble a world-class team to address our clients’ most challenging issues.

-Robert Hollingshead is a partner in the firm’s Intellectual Property Group.
-Mr. Hollingshead focuses on patent litigation and adversarial patent license negotiations.
-With an advanced degree in electrical engineering, Mr. Hollingshead frequently represents U.S. and international clients in disputes relating to electronics, semiconductors (including logic, DRAM, flash memory, sensors, and related semiconductor manufacturing processes), displays, software, telecommunications, medical devices, and metallurgical and magnetic technologies.
-He has represented clients before the International Trade Commission, various U.S. district courts, the U.S. Court of Appeals for the Federal Circuit, and the International Chamber of Commerce.
+Bob advises clients on patent litigation, specializing in adversarial patent license negotiations.
+He represents U.S. and international clients in disputes relating to electronics, semiconductors (including logic, DRAM, flash memory, sensors, and related semiconductor manufacturing processes), displays, software, telecommunications, medical devices, and metallurgical and magnetic technologies.
+Bob represents clients before the International Trade Commission, various U.S. district courts, the U.S. Court of Appeals for the Federal Circuit, and the International Chamber of Commerce.

-Mr. Hollingshead is the current and founding Chair of the Tokyo IP American Inn of Court and currently serves as an editor of the Licensing Executives Society of Japan publication Winds from Japan.
-He is a member of the American Chamber of Commerce in Japan, a member of the American Intellectual Property Law Association, and a frequent lecturer in Asia on intellectual property rights.
+Bob is the founding chair of the Tokyo IP American Inn of Court and serves as an editor of the Licensing Executives Society of Japan’s publication Winds from Japan.
+He is a member of the American Chamber of Commerce in Japan and the American Intellectual Property Law Association, as well as a frequent lecturer in Asia on intellectual property rights.